-- My facility can apply different restrictions for different parts for each part using vaccine passes go to the guidance on paragraph 24 for operating with vaccine passes. - Parts of my premises aren't allowed to operate with vaccine passes and we can't separate them out - everywhere must operate under the 'no vaccine pass' rules (see step 5 for settings). - Parts of my premise will be using vaccine passes and I can't separate out the others (e.g. a library with an open café in the middle) the whole premises need to operate with a vaccine pass.
-See step 6 for how to use vaccine passes.
+- My facility can apply different restrictions for different parts for each part using vaccine passes go to step 7 on operating with vaccine passes. - Parts of my premises aren't allowed to operate with vaccine passes and we can't separate them out everywhere must operate under the 'no vaccine pass' rules (see step 5 for settings).
+Parts of my premise will be using vaccine passes and I can't separate out the others (e.g. a library with an open café in the middle) the whole premises needs to operate with a vaccine pass.
+See step 7 for how to use vaccine passes.